Rikedo/Rikedo/README.md

 ### **Hi there!**

-My name is Ricardo, and I'm a Data Scientist with experience in Geospatial Analysis and Time Series Modelling
+My name is Ricardo, and I'm a Data Scientist with experience in geospatial analysis and time-series forecasting

 ### Experiences